reydne/code-comprehension-review/README.md

 ID | Questions for quality assessment for study
 --------- | :------
-Questions about design

 QA1 | Are the aims clearly stated?
 QA2 | Are the independent variables adequately defined?
 QA3 | Are the dependent variables adequately defined?

-Questions about analysis and rigor
 QA4 | Are the data collection methods adequately described?
 QA5 | Are the study participants or observational units adequately  described?
 For example, SE experience, type (student,  practitioner, consultant),  nationality, task experience and  other relevant variables.
 QA6 | Were the collected data adequately described (e.g., descriptive statistics)?
 QA7 | Did the study employ statistical methods to analyze the data?

-Questions about conclusion
 QA8 | Is there a clear statement of findings, i.e., are all study questions answered?
 QA9 | Do the researchers explain the threats to the study validity?

+Questions about design: QA1, QA2, QA3
+Questions about analysis and rigor: QA4, QA5, QA6, QA7
+Questions about conclusion: QA8, QA9

 ## Data extraction questionnaire (DE)
 The data extraction step was also conducted through a questionnaire.
 In this directory are found the questions used in this phase.